F5Networks/f5-openstack-lbaasv2-driver/docs/includes/topic_capacity-based-scaleout.rst

     Capacity Based Scale Out

 As demonstrated in the figure, when a new service request is received, the agent scheduler consults the Neutron database.
-It uses the ``environment_group_number`` and the group's last reported  ``environment_capacity_score`` to assign the task to  the group with the highest availability.
+It uses the ``environment_group_number`` and the group's last reported  ``environment_capacity_score`` to assign the task to the group with the lowest utilization.
 An agent in that group is selected at random to handle the request.

 If an agent has previously handled requests for the specified tenant, that agent receives the task.
 If that agent is a member of a group for which the last reported ``environment_capacity_score`` is above capacity, the request is assigned to an agent in a different group where capacity is under the limit.

-If the scheduler doesn't find an associated agent for the tenant when a new request is received,

 .. warning::